rdpoor/WART/README.md

 ## Short Form:

 WART Audio uses a UART as a simple Pulse Width Modulator (PWM).
-Sending a stream of 0x00 bytes, you get a 10% duty cycle (because the stop bit is always true).
-Similarly, a stream of 0xff bytes gets you a 90% duty cycle (because the start bit is always false).
-Overall, you can use the UART to generate nine different levels of PWM.
+Sending a stream of 0x00 bytes, you get a 10% duty cycle because the stop bit is always true.
+Similarly, a stream of 0xff bytes gets you a 90% duty cycle because the start bit is always false.
+Between those two extremes, you can use the UART to generate nine different levels of PWM.
 After you put its output through a low-pass filter, this is equivalent to a 3.17 bit DAC -- not high-fidelity by any means, but even the simplest microcontoller can use this approach to play passable audio.

-The script [wart.py](https://github.com/rdpoor/WART/blob/master/wart.py) converts a .wav file into a C-formatted byte array that you incorporated into your microcontroller code.
+The script [wart.py](https://github.com/rdpoor/WART/blob/master/wart.py) converts a .wav file into a C-formatted byte array that you incorporate into your microcontroller code.
 Just a few lines of code are enough to play the array out of the serial port, which you connect to a speaker with an appropriate driver and -- voila -- you get audio.

 ## Using a UART to generate PWM